wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-inbound-endpoints.md

     curl -v http://localhost:8285/healthcare/querydoctor/surgery
     ```

 You will get the response shown below.
-The inbound endpoint has successfully invoked the REST API, and further, the response received by the REST API has been routed back to client through the inbound endpoint.
+The inbound endpoint has successfully invoked the REST API, and further, the response received by the REST API has been routed back to the client through the inbound endpoint.

 ```json
 [{"name":"thomas collins","hospital":"grand oak community